Naveen245245/Naveen245245/README.md

 ### Hi there 👋

-I am Naveen This is a short discription about me...
+**I am Naveen...**

-- 🔭 I’m currently working on Bank project in JAVA and SpringBoot.
-Having fun with Django and python in my free time
+- 🔭 I’m currently working on **Bank project in JAVA and SpringBoot**.
+Having fun with **Django and python** in my free time
 - 🌱 I’m currently learning advanced 3rd party libraries in djagno celery, graphQL, and micro services in django.
-- 👯 I’m looking to collaborate on LinkedIn to work on various projects.
+- 👯 I’m looking to collaborate on [LinkedIn](https://www.linkedin.com/in/naveen-vp-541300154/) to work on various projects.
-- 🤔 I’m looking for help in microservices in Django.
+- 🤔 I’m looking for help in **microservices** in Django.
-- 💬 Ask me about python, Django framework, Django Rest Framework
+- 💬 Ask me about **python, Django framework, Django Rest Framework**
-- 📫 How to reach me: vpnaveen07@gmail.com
+- 📫 How to reach me: **vpnaveen07@gmail.com**
-- ⚡ Fun fact:A day without laugh is waste day.
+- ⚡ Fun fact: A day without laugh is waste day .